 Overview of Application Process

-The information provided will be evaluated by a coordinated municipal staff review group comprised of the Community and Economic Development Director, the Police Chief or his/her designee, the Director of Public Health or his/her designee, the Town Administrator or his/her designee and a designee of the Board of Selectmen.
+The information provided will be evaluated by the Marijuana Retailer Subcommittee (“MRS”) comprised of [the Community and Economic Development Director, the Police Chief or his/her designee, the Director of Public Health or his/her designee, the Town Administrator or his/her designee and a designee of the Select Board.] (to be discussed)

 The Town reserves the right to reject any application it deems to be incomplete, however it may, at its discretion, request that the omitted information or further clarifications be provided by the Respondent.

-Respondents may be asked to appear before the municipal staff review group to present their information in person and respond to questions.
+Respondents may be asked to appear before the MRS to present their information in person and respond to questions.

-Upon completion of the evaluation process the municipal staff review group will present its findings to the Board of Selectmen and make recommendations regarding which, if any, Respondent(s) should receive further consideration by the Board.
+Upon completion of the evaluation process the MRS will present its findings to the Select Board and make recommendations regarding which, if any, Respondent(s) should receive further consideration by the Board.

 Further consideration by the Board may include, but is not limited to, negotiation of a Host Community Agreement with the recommended Respondent(s).